Sub-project of Funfix, exposing primitive interfaces and data types that need to be universally available, belonging into a standard library.

 like Rollup or Webpack.

-Type enumerating the type-classes that Either
+Type enumerating the type-classes that Either implements.

-Type enumerating the type classes implemented by Option
+Type enumerating the type classes implemented by Option.

 Type alias for errors that can be thrown.